Gradiant/grad-ssikit-android/README.md

 This is the Android Ported Version of the Walt.ID SSI Kit, developed by Gradiant.

-This repository demonstrates how to integrate the Android SSI Kit Project inside an Android Application:
+- This repository demonstrates how to integrate the Android SSI Kit Project inside an Android Application: https://github.com/Gradiant/grad-ssikit-example-android
+- Android Ported Version of the servicematrix: https://github.com/Gradiant/grad-servicematrix-android
+- Android Ported Version of the ssikit vclib: https://github.com/Gradiant/grad-ssikit-vclib-android

+- Original Walt.ID SSI Kit: https://github.com/walt-id/waltid-ssikit

 ## Changes that were added in chronological order